AI Glossary

 Bayesian Networks

-Visual models that represent probabilities and relationships between different things.
-They are used to reason about uncertain events and make predictions based on probabilities.
+Visual models that represent probabilities and relationships between different variables.
+They are used to reason about uncertain events and make probabilistic predictions based on observed data.

-In the context of AI, bias refers to systematic and unfair preferences or discrimination within AI systems, often leading to skewed outcomes that unfairly favor or disadvantage certain groups.
+In the context of AI, bias refers to systematic and unfair preferences or discrimination within AI systems that can lead to skewed outcomes that unfairly favor or disadvantage certain groups.
 This type of bias can arise from biased training data, flawed algorithm design, or societal biases reflected in the AI system.
-Separately, in neural networks, "bias" also (and confusingly, using the same term) refers to a constant input added to each neuron, independent of the current input data, which helps the neuron learn more complex patterns.
+Not to be confused with Bias (Neural Networks).

 Big Data

 Extremely large and complex collections of data that are difficult to process and analyze with traditional methods.
-Analyzing big data can reveal valuable patterns and insights.
+Analyzing big data can reveal valuable patterns and insights, especially when combined with AI techniques.

 Black Box

 An AI model, especially a deep learning model, whose inner workings are so complex that it's difficult to understand how it arrives at its decisions or predictions.
-It is opaque to human understanding.
+It is opaque to human understanding, making transparency and explainability challenging.

 Bot

 A software program designed to automatically perform certain tasks.
-Bots are often used for repetitive jobs online, like customer service chatbots or gathering data from websites.
+Bots are often used for repetitive jobs online, like customer service chatbots or gathering data from websites (web scraping).

 Brand Voice Integration